2023 Most Popular Communication & Journalism Associate Degree Schools in the New England Region

 Full Communication & Journalism at Cape Cod Community College Report

-Massachusetts Bay Community College came in at #9 in this year’s edition of the Most Popular Communication & Journalism Associate Degree Schools in the New England Region ranking.
-Located in the large suburb of Wellesley Hills, MassBay Community College is a public school with a small student population.
+With a ranking of #9, Massachusetts Bay Community College did quite well on this year’s most popular schools for communication and journalism students working on their associate degree.
+Located in the large suburb of Wellesley Hills, MassBay Community College is a public college with a small student population.

 About 50% of the students majoring in communication and journalism at the school are women while 50% are male.

-Norwalk Community College came in at #9 in this year’s edition of the Most Popular Communication & Journalism Associate Degree Schools in the New England Region ranking.
+Norwalk Community College landed the #9 spot in the 2023 rankings for the most popular associate degree communication and journalism programs.
 NCC is a small public school located in the small city of Norwalk.

 Of the 8 students majoring in communication and journalism at NCC, 25% are male and 75% are female.